Fragile Fern

 Shield Fern family (Dryopteridaceae)

-Description: This native perennial fern consists of several ascending leaves about 6-12" tall; the leaves are usually organized together in a loose spreading clump.
-The leaf blades are 4-10" long and about 1/2 to 1/3 as much across; in overall shape, they are ovate or deltoid-ovate and broadest toward the middle or near the base.
-The structure of each leaf blade is bipinnate-pinnatifid or pinnate-bipinnatid – the leaflets and their lobes tend to be less differentiated toward the tip of the leaf blade than at its base.
+Description: This perennial fern consists of several ascending leaves about 4-12" tall; the leaves are usually organized together in a loose tuft; they are deciduous.
+The leaf blades are 4-10" long and about one-half to one-third as much across; they are light green or yellowish green, hairless, and slightly membranous.
+The leaf blades are ovate to deltate-ovate in outline and broadest toward the middle or near their bases.
+The structure of each leaf blade is bipinnate-pinnatifid to pinnate-bipinnatid – the leaflets and their lobes tend to be less differentiated toward the tip of the leaf blade than at its base.
 There are about 8-12 pairs of leaflets along the rachis (central stalk) of each leaf; the leaflets are not necessarily opposite from each other.
-Each leaflet is lanceolate or deltoid-lanceolate in its overall shape.
-The ovate or oval lobes of the leaflets are pinnatifid, crenate, and/or shallowly cleft along their margins.
+The leaflets are lanceolate or deltate-lanceolate in outline and their structure is simple-pinnate to pinnatifid, dividing into either subleaflets and/or lobes.
+The subleaflets are ovate to oval in shape and their margins are shallowly cleft and/or crenate; they are often abruptly contracted at their bases, forming distinct petiolules (basal stalklets).
+These subleaflets occur primarily along the lower to middle rachis (central stalk) of the leaf blade.
+Elsewhere, the leaflets are divided into lobes that are broadly oblong to ovate in shape and the margins of these lobes are cleft and/or crenate.

-The surface of the leaf blade is hairless and slightly membranous; the abundant veins terminate near the tips of the leaflet lobes, rather than their sinuses.
-The slender leaf petioles are as long or shorter than the leaf blades; they are light green or yellowish green and hairless.
-The sori (spore-bearing structures) are located on the leaf undersides; they are arranged in small groups near the margins of the leaf lobes.
-Each sorus is round in shape; it has an indusium (pale membrane) that is 0.5 mm. across.
-The indusium soon fades away and becomes obscured by the brownish sporangia containing the spores, which are released during the summer.
+The slender petioles are shorter than the leaf blades; they are light green to yellowish green and glabrous.
+The rachises (central stalks) of the leaf blades are similar to the petioles.
+The sori (spore-bearing structures) are located on the leaf undersides; they occur near the sinuses of the subleaflets and leaflet lobes.
+The sori are orbicular in shape; each sorus is partially covered by an indusium (pale protective membrane) that is 0.5 mm. across.
+The indusia soon fade away and they are replaced by the brownish sporangia containing the spores.
+These spores usually are released during the summer; they are distributed by the wind.
 Each spore is about 30 micrometers across; it is brown, globoid, and prickly.
-Distribution of the spores is by wind.
 The root system consists of long hairy rhizomes, from which the leaves develop.

-Cultivation: The preference is light shade, moist to slightly dry conditions, and a loamy or rocky soil with abundant organic matter.
-This little fern is reportedly easy to grow in shaded situations if taller vegetation is kept away from it.
+Cultivation: The preference is light shade, moist to mesic conditions, and soil containing loam or rocky material with decaying leaf litter.
+This fern is easy to grow in shaded situations if it is protected from the wind and taller ground vegetation is kept away from it.

-Faunal Associations: The foliage of this small deciduous fern has little value to wildlife.
-Some upland gamebirds (Wild Turkey, Ruffed Grouse) and the White-Tailed Deer may eat the fronds to a limited extent.
+Faunal Associations: Fragile ferns (Cystopteris spp.) are host plants of the aphid Amphophora ampullata; this aphid also feeds on other ferns.
+The foliage of this small deciduous fern has limited value to wildlife.
+Some upland gamebirds (Wild Turkey, Ruffed Grouse) and the White-Tailed Deer may eat the fronds sparingly.

 Photographic Location: A deciduous woodland at Busey Woods in Urbana, Illinois.

-Comments: The Fragile Fern is probably the most common fern in Illinois.
-It is still referred to as Cystopteris fragilis var. protusa in many older texts, but is now considered a separate species.
-Other closely related ferns in this genus are Cystopteris fragilis (formerly Cystopteris fragilis var. fragilis) and Cystopteris tenuis (formerly Cystopteris fragilis var. mackayi), which are uncommon in Illinois.
-These species have rhizomes that are short and scaly, while those of Cystopteris protrusa are longer and more hairy-looking.
-They are also more likely to have petioles that are brown in lower half, while the petioles of Cystopteris protrusa are usually yellowish green throughout.
-The veins of Cystopteris protusa usually terminate near the tips of the leaflet lobes, while the veins of other Cystopteris spp. in Illinois are more likely to terminate near the sinuses of the leaflet lobes.
+Comments: The Southern Fragile Fern (Cystopteris protrusa) is probably the most common fern in Illinois.
+This fern is still referred to as Cystopteris fragilis var. protrusa in many older texts, but it is now considered a separate species.
+Other closely related ferns in this genus are Cystopteris fragilis (Northern Fragile Fern) and Cystopteris tenuis (MacKay's Fragile Fern); these two ferns were formerly classified as Cystopteris fragilis var. fragilis and Cystopteris fragilis var. mackayi respectively.
+They are both uncommon in Illinois.
+The latter two ferns have rhizomes that are short and scaly, while those of Southern Fragile Fern are longer and more hairy-looking.
+They are also more likely to have lower petioles that are brown or red, while the petioles of Southern Fragile Fern are usually yellowish green throughout.
+The subleaflets along the lower rachis of Southern Fragile Fern are usually ovate to oval in shape, while the corresponding subleaflets of the Northern Fragile Fern and MacKay's Fragile Fern are broadly oblong to ovate in shape and they tend to be less abruptly contracted at their bases.
+The habitat preferences of these ferns also vary: Southern Fragile Fern is primarily terrestrial, while Northern Fragile Fern and MacKay's Fragile Fern are more likely to be found growing on or around mossy boulders and rocky cliffs.

 Return